 BACKGROUND

-WARC’92 identified a total of 230 MHz spectrum for third generation mobile radio systems, known as IMT-2000 (then known as FPLMTS) at 2 GHz.
+WARC-92 identified a total of 230 MHz spectrum for third generation mobile radio systems, known as IMT-2000 (then known as FPLMTS) at 2 GHz.

 In 1997 the core frequency bands for Universal Mobile Telecommunications Systems (UMTS) in Europe were identified by the CEPT in ERC/DEC/(97)07.
 This ECC Decision designated 155 MHz of spectrum to terrestrial UMTS applications with an additional 60 MHz for UMTS satellite services.
-In Europe, the 15 MHz spectrum at 1885-1900 MHz identified by WARC’92 for IMT-2000 was not designated for UMTS in ERC/DEC/(97)07 due to current usage of this band by DECT.
+In Europe, the 15 MHz spectrum at 1885-1900 MHz identified by WARC-92 for IMT-2000 was not designated for UMTS in ERC/DEC/(97)07 due to current usage of this band by DECT.
 The ECC Decision required that administrations make available at least 2x40 MHz from within these bands by 2002.
 Subsequently, in response to “Mandate 1” of the European Commission to CEPT, ERC/DEC/(00)01 extended ERC/DEC/(97)07 to require that administrations make available the entire 155 MHz of terrestrial spectrum for UMTS and other systems included in the IMT-2000 family by 1 January 2002, subject to geographical spread market demand and national licensing schemes.

 Within the IMT-2000 family, the UMTS terrestrial radio access (UTRA) has been developed with 2 modes of operation: a Frequency Division Duplex (FDD) mode and a Time Division Duplex (TDD) mode.
 The FDD mode provides efficient operation in many UMTS environments, providing wide area coverage and full mobility applications.
 The TDD mode however may allow operators flexibility in network deployment and to support traffic asymmetry in an efficient way.